davinidae/umazing-musumengine/README.md

 ## Runtime API (programmatic and piping)

-When integrating with live API calls, you can either pipe JSON through the CLI or import `runtime.ts` in-process.
+When integrating with live API calls, you can either pipe JSON through the CLI or use the RuntimeClient in-process.

 - CLI piping (stdin → stdout):
   - `runtime encode-request` expects on stdin: